EoghanDelaney/pands-project/README.md

 </p>
 https://data-flair.training/blogs/machine-learning-algorithms-in-python/

 The above diagram gives a list of a number of python machine learning algorithms, some algorithms are more suited to different types of datasets.
-In this part of the assignment we will lok at the four different algorithms and how they predict the species of plant.
+In this part of the assignment we will look at the four different algorithms and how they predict the species of plant.

-The first step when approaching a machine learning problem, we must have a learning dataset and a test dataset.
+The first step when approaching a machine learning problem, is we must have a learning dataset and a test dataset.
 This will allow the algorithm to scan through all the  data, viewing links/patterns that may not be visible to the user.
 The algorithm uses statistical models to approach this.
-Once the learning phase is complete the algorithm must then test the hypothesis it has created using a test/validation set.
+Once the learning phase is complete the algorithm must then test the hypothesis it has created, using a test/validation set.
 This set will have a predetermined known outcome.
 The algorithm can then predict the outcome and test if it is correct.
 The below code will show how to split out the data, 80% (120 of the 150 samples) Test & 20% (30 of the 150 samples) Validation, into two groups test & validation:
 ```python
     # At this point we split out the data - Train and Test data.
     X = df.values[:,0:4]    # X being the measurements we know